regnarg/bc/text/changedet.md

 with a full rescan of the directory tree.
 Thus while being efficient, online change detection is usually not very robust.
 In contrast, offline change detection is by definition 100% reliable, because it looks at the actual current state of the file system and updates internal structures accordingly.
+Actually, that is also not exactly true, as we shall see later.

 There also emerges an interesting middle ground between these two extremes, which we shall dub \D{filesystem-based change detection}.
 Some filesystems